-Based on EDA's initial findings regarding GOVSATCOM, capability development steps were identified and proposed to the 19 November 2013 Steering Board.
-The essence of the initiative is to be incremental, bringing firstly benefits www.eda.europa.eu to European actors through the assets available between 2013 and 2025.
+Based on EDA's initial findings regarding GOVSATCOM, capability development steps have been identified and proposed to the 19 November 2013 Steering Board.
+The essence of the initiative is to be incremental, bringing firstly benefits to European actors through the assets available between 2013 and 2025.
+On longer term, the development of future governmental capabilities is also considered irrespective of whether they would be provided through acquisition, service provision or sharing of national resources.